KatePaulauskas/Project-one/README.md

 ### Solved Bugs

 - Menu dropdown on mobile
-  - It was noticed, that there is a gap, that appears between the navigation bar and dropdown menu on mobile.
-The reason for it was that header did not have border bottom set:
+  - It was noticed that there is a gap appearing between the navigation bar and the dropdown menu on mobile.
+This was because the header did not have a bottom border set:

     ```
     header {